NOW BOOKING ENGAGEMENTS, CONTACT KIMM BEAVERS TODAY

 -Todd Logan, Playwright

 DEFAMATION is an old-fashioned courtroom drama.
-The premise is a civil suit: A South Side African American female business owner sues a wealthy Jewish North Shore real estate developer for defamation.
-What follows is a 75-minute riveting trial that "holds the audience's own prejudices and assumptions under a powerful lens, and does not let go except by the way of an unsettling self-examination"
+The premise is a civil suit: Ms. Wade, an African-American business owner, is suing Mr. Golden, a Jewish real estate developer, for defamation.
+What follows is a 75-minute riveting trial that "holds our prejudices and assumptions under a powerful lens, and does not let go except by way of an unsettling self-examination"

 After the most dramatic testimony, the judge tells the audience they are going to be the jury.
 A first poll is taken.
 The choices are for the plaintiff, the defendant, or undecided.
 The tally is announced.
 Then for 15 minutes, the judge leads the deliberation.
 Jurors stand to explain and advocate their reasons for their vote.
 When a consensus of views have been heard, the judge polls the audience again with only the option to vote for either the plaintiff or the defendant, and this final vote decides the outcome of the trial.